malvuln/RansomLord/README.md

 Video PoC: <br >
 https://www.youtube.com/watch?v=rcCBJkUFIfw

-RansomLord is a proof-of-concept anti Ransomware exploit tool that generates PE files.
+RansomLord generates PE files.
 Files are saved to disk in the x32 or x64 directorys where the program is run from.
 Goal is to exploit code execution flaws inherent in certain strains of Ransomware

 [Malvuln history]
  In May 2022, I publicly disclosed a novel strategy to successfully defeat Ransomware.